A technologist develops soft skills - Issue #00009

 “We all have shit to deal with and we've all got this highly critical voice in our head.
 When you get that everyone has that, you can relax a little bit, and be a little bit open, and we can share with each other.
 That helps relieve some of the pressure.
 The difference is being able to talk about things.
 It's such a simple thing, but it's amazingly transformative.”

 Do you know a colleague or collaborator who will enjoy this?
-I’d greatly appreciate it if you shared Foolish Careers with them.
+Please tell them about Foolish Careers.
 Or share this on the social network that least annoys you right now.

 Where we highlight the things our readers say and do.
 Do you want to tell us about your work?
 Introduce yourself in this thread.